centau/vide/docs/tut/crash-course/15-concepts.md

 A source of data.

-Stores a single value that can be updated by the user.
+Stores a single value that can be updated.

+Created with `source()`.

+# Derived Source

+A new source composed of other sources.

+Created with a plain function or with `derive()`.

 ## Effect

-Anything that happens in reponse to a source update.
+Anything that happens in response to a source update.

-Vide has built-in functions to create effects such as

-- `effect()` - runs arbitrary user code on source update
-- `derive()` - updates a derived source on source update
+Created with `effect()`.

 ## Reactive Scope

-A scope created by certain Vide functions where source updates can be tracked, and cleanups queued.
+A scope created by certain functions such as:

-When a source used inside a reactive scope is updated, the reactive scope will rerun.

-Reactive scopes are created by functions such as

 - `root()`
 - `effect()`
 - `derive()`

+Reactive scopes can:

+- track sources that are read from within.
+- rerun when a tracked source updates.
+- track new reactive scopes created from within.

-## Owner
+## Scope Owners

-A reactive scope created within an outer reactive scope, is *owned* by the outer reactive scope.
+A reactive scope created within another reactive scope is *owned* by the other reactive scope, with the exception of the reactive scope created by `root()`.

-When a reactive scope is re-ran or destroyed, all reactive scopes owned by it are also destroyed.
+When a reactive scope is rerun or destroyed, all reactive scopes owned by it are automatically destroyed.

-Vide does not let you create reactive scopes without owners.

-## Root Reactive Scope

-A top-level reactive scope.
-These scopes are an exception to the owner rule.

-Created by `root()`, which `mount()` uses internally.

-A root reactive scope can be created on its own.
-It allows other reactive scopes to be created with an owner.

-Root reactive scopes must be destroyed manually by the user, a function to do this is given by `root()`.

-A root reactive scope can be created within another reactive scope and it will not automatically be owned by that scope.
+`root()`, which `mount()` uses internally, creates a reactive scope with no owner, since it must be destroyed manually using a destructor returned.

 ## Cleanup

-Cleans up the result from an effect.

-Unneeded in most cases, a cleanup is arbitrary code that can be ran before a reactive scope is rerun or destroyed, so that the result from the previous run can be cleaned up.
-A cleanup can be queued by using `cleanup()` within a reactive scope.
+Arbitrary code to run whenever a reactive scope is rerun or destroyed.

+Queue a function to run using `cleanup()`.

 ## Tracking

-Reactive scopes are tracking by default, meaning sources read from within scope will be tracked.
+Sources read from within a reactive scope will be tracked.
+This can be disabled using `untrack()`, which will make reactive scopes temporarily ignore sources read.

-A reactive scope can be made temporarily non-tracking within `untrack()`, so that any source used will be ignored.
-The only function that creates a nontracking reactive scope by default is `root()`.
+The reactive scope created by `root()` is non-tracking by default.

+As a guard against misusage, a reactive scope cannot be created within a reactive scope, unless it is made non-tracking using `untrack()`.

 ## Reactive Graph